 Latin is studied by all the First Form along with French, German and Spanish: pupils then choose two languages to study in the Second and Third Form: we welcome any keen enthusiast!

-In addition to all this academia, we also run a few Lower School clubs: Tales from Troy club, where pupils read The Iliad (in translation), and do a bit of sword-fighting; Odyssey club, where pupils read the Odyssey (in translation), and act out some of the scenes, including making pigs’ noses; and Ballistas club, where pupils have, so far, made a ballista, a gladiator, a gladiator’s helmet, and a Roman villa and fort.
+In addition to all this academia, we also run a few Lower School clubs: a Tales from Troy club, where pupils read The Iliad (in translation), and do a bit of sword-fighting; an Odyssey club, where pupils read the Odyssey (in translation), and act out some of the scenes, including making pigs’ noses; and a Ballistas club, where pupils have, so far, made a ballista, a gladiator, a gladiator’s helmet, and a Roman villa and fort.

 Finally, we aim to support pupils’ learning through a range of other avenues; inter alia (that is yer actual Latin), First form have staged an Ancient Greek tragedy; Second form have made their own group mosaic of Medusa (depicted); Third form visit Bath to decipher the curse tablets; and GCSE and A-level pupils take part in a Latin Speaking competition and attend lectures, both run by the Salisbury Classical Association.
 On the Foreign trip front, we have visited Sicily (2014), Rome (2015), Greece (2016), Pompeii (2020), and Hadrian’s Wall (2022).
 A return to Greece is next in our sights.